What symptoms should make me stop exercising?

 This matters practically.
 If your doctor sees a reassuring overall score and moves on, real difficulties in specific areas can go unaddressed.
 If you feel something is wrong but have been told your scores look fine, you are right to push for a more detailed conversation about how you are actually living day to day.

-Category: Cardiac ArrestWhy would age make such a difference to recovery after cardiac arrest?
+Category: Life After Cardiac ArrestWhy would age make such a difference to recovery after cardiac arrest?

 After a cardiac arrest, both the body and mind go through a significant recovery process.
 The difference age makes comes down to what each group is most vulnerable to at that stage of life.